 Vishal Sikka states that administration is simpler, but that is also false.
 HANA has the highest maintenance overhead of any of the databases we track because of its immaturity.

 Vishal Sikka states that SuccessFactors was moving to HANA.
-Yet, over 5 years later this has still not happened.
+Yet, over five years later, this has still not happened.